Meneer-de-Bruin/WCT-API/docs/apis/api-harvest_authorisations_GET.rst

 ======================= ====== ========

 | **authorisingAgents**
 | List of of id's of authorising agents.
+The list of all agencies can be retrieved with API :doc: `api-agencies_GET.rst`.

 | **permissionStates**
 | List of permission states as given to the permissons in the harvest authorisation.